uhm-descartes/ee342/morea/axioms/experience-vitali.md

 length/probability if we assign it anything at all!
 Now you know what I mean when I said we cannot assign probabilities or lengths to sets like $$H$$---they are so weird that if you do so, you break the axioms of probabilities/lengths.
+The crucial role played by the Axiom of Choice cannot be taken away, in fact, it is known that the Axiom of Choice is equivalent to the existence of such weird sets.